-Pupils continue to develop work covered in Number, Algebra, Shape and Space and Statistics.
-While numeracy and the development of an instinctive understanding of how numbers work continue to be of vital importance, in Year 8, we also expect pupils to develop proficiency with scientific calculators.
+Pupils continue to build on work covered during Year 7 on Number, Algebra, Shape and Space and Statistics.
+While numeracy and general number sense remain a priority, in Year 8 pupils will develop increased proficiency with scientific calculators, and are introduced to Standard Index Form to assist with their work in Sciences.